kitague/Calculator-Tesing-Jasmine/README.md

 Below are my tests faileed and passed files included all tests passed.
 Test passed and I ahve practiced testing with Jasmine in Javascript

-Testing is to familar learner with multiple concepts with javascript
+Testing is to familar learner with multiple concepts with javascript.
+This Test process will help learner about Jasmine testing in javascript.

 jasmine calculator.spec.js